The Burton Awards for Legal Achievement has honored Fordham Law School student Joshua Liebman ’17 with a 2017 Distinguished Legal Writing Award.

 “Rather than accepting or rejecting false defenses wholesale,” Liebman writes, “this Note argues that the best reading of the [ethics rules governing lawyers]permits some false defense tactics and prohibits others.”

-The awards ceremony, at which U.S. Supreme Court Justice Ruth Bader Ginsberg will also be honored, will take place in May at the Library of Congress in Washington, D.C.
+The awards ceremony, at which U.S. Supreme Court Justice Ruth Bader Ginsburg will also be honored, will take place in May at the Library of Congress in Washington, D.C.

 Liebman earned his bachelor’s degree cum laude from Columbia University, where he majored in political science and music.
 He is a Stein Scholar in Public Interest Law and Ethics and serves as associate editor of the Fordham Law Review.
 He has also worked in the Law School’s Federal Litigation Clinic and its Legislative and Policy Advocacy Clinic.